 Our Trustee Board of Directors has overall responsibility for governing the APSS.
 Read the profiles below to learn more about the directors who are working for you:

 APSS is committed to providing excellent service to all members.
-To make this happen,our in-houseis responsible for the everyday operations of the APSS to ensure that our service standards are met or exceeded.
+To make this happen, our in-house senior leadership team is responsible for the everyday operations of the APSS to ensure that our service standards are met or exceeded.
 Our remuneration practices have been designed to reward our people fairly and responsibly.
 Our senior leadership team along with our staff are paid in a way that takes into account the specific responsibilities and duties of their roles and is reviewed accordingly.
-For details of the total remuneration received by our senior leadership team, and details of their total remuneration:
+The following links provide profiles of the people on the APSS senior leadership team, and details of their total remuneration:

 We also complement our in-house expertise with the appointment of external service providers whose specialist skills assist us with the Scheme's key operations such as managing your investments.

 The APSS is concerned about promoting effective corporate governance practices in the companies in which it invests to avoid the risk inherent in corporate governance failure.
 The Trustee therefore recognises its responsibility to ensure that the voting rights associated with the Scheme's public market equity investments are exercised in a prudent fashion and in a manner that is consistent with the best interests of members.

 The Trustee delegates responsibility for management of the Scheme's public market equity investments (including responsibility for proxy voting) to specialist third party investment management firms.
 These specialist firms are required to manage the Scheme's equity investments in accordance with agreed guidelines and principles including the general principle of maximising portfolio value and returns, subject to acceptable levels of risk.
 For full details of the voting policy click here.

 Here is a summary of actual voting details for 2015/16, along with vote summary reports for: